noynaert/csc264/02_Registers/02_010_DebuggingRegistersArithmetic.md

 We will be using the gdb debugger.
 The gdb program is a terminal-based debugger  It is part of the gnu C/C++ compiler package.
 The gdb program is designed for C, so it may look odd at times.

 I will also be using the kgdb program, which is a KDE graphical frontend for kdbg.

+## Arithmetic

+The book does a very small and inadequate treatment of arithmetic.
+We will do arithmetic next week.